Twinklebear/Twinklebear.github.io/_posts/2013-08-15-lesson-0-linux-command-line.md

 initializes the various SDL systems and then quits.
 If anything goes wrong, an error message will be printed out.
 The source file should be titled `main.cpp`, or you can change the main.o build dependency in the makefile to match your source file.

-If you installed SDL through cmake you may need to copy `libSDL2-2.0.so.0` from the install directory `/usr/local/lib` into `/usr/lib` so that it can be found at run time.
-Alternatively you can add `/usr/local/lib` to your library path or if it's already in your path you can skip this step entirely.

 {% highlight c++ %}
 #include <iostream>